 - i.
 Food Sales Revenue is recognized at the point in time when control of the product is transferred to the franchised and jointly controlled restaurants, which is on delivery of the product and acceptance by the customer.
 The transaction price is documented on the sales invoice and agreed to by the customer.
 All franchisees and joint ventures are required to purchase from Pizza Pizza, at an agreed markup on cost, all of the raw materials and supplies used and sold in their Pizza Pizza restaurants.
 Payment is generally due in seven days, as such a receivable is recognized as the consideration is unconditional and only the passage of time is required before payment is collected. - ii.
 Company owned and managed restaurant retail sales Revenue is recognized at a point in time when the services are rendered and the product is sold to the end consumer.
 Payment is collected at time of sale and the consideration received is unconditional. - iii.
 Franchise royalties The new revenue standards include an exception relating to variable consideration for the recognition of sales or usage based royalties from licenses of intellectual property.
 Revenue from a sales or usage based royalty is not recognized until the later of when (1) the customer's subsequent sales or usage occurs or (2) the performance obligation to which some or all of the sales or usage based royalty has been allocated is satisfied or partially satisfied.
-As such there has been no significant impact of adopting the new standard and no retrospective adjustments have been applied. - iv.
-Administration and accounting fees Revenue is based on a percentage of retail sales as provided for in the individual contractual agreements for both franchisee and joint venture partners.
-Under IFRS 15 revenue is recognized overtime using the right to invoice practical expedient.
-Payment is generally due in seven days, as such a receivable is recognized as the consideration is unconditional and only the passage of time is required before payment is collected. - v.
-Construction fees Revenue is generated by PPL acting as general contractor overseeing completion of construction work at the individual store location.
-Revenue is recognized at a point in time upon completion of construction at the individual store location.
-Payment is due immediately upon completion of construction and the consideration received is unconditional.
+As such there has been no significant impact of adopting the new standard and no retrospective adjustments have been applied.

-Notes to the Unaudited Interim Condensed Consolidated Financial Statements For the 13-week periods ended April 1, 2018 and April 2, 2017 (In thousands of Canadian dollars except common shares, special voting shares, number of shares and number of restaurants)
+Notes to the Unaudited Interim Condensed Consolidated Financial Statements For the 13-week and 39-week periods ended September 30, 2018 and October 1, 2017 (In thousands of Canadian dollars except common shares, special voting shares, number of shares and number of restaurants)